openhomeschool/light/README.md

 in one pin further from the edge, we would need to create our led via LED(3).
 If we got this wrong, our LED would not light up.
 Computers are very logical - they're very picky about every detail.

+Next, we see a "print" line, which prints that string to your console when it gets this far.

 Finally,

 ```python